Data-Robusta/data-robusta/presentation_notes.md

 The data exploration identified the extreme price spikes, but it did not tell us what was creating them.
 We decide to take a deeper dive into the drivers and how they affected prices over time.

+What we found was that coffee volatility can be created by several different types of events.
+Prolonged frost, trade agreements, exchange rates, and plant disease can all cause price spikes 2-10x the normal price.
+These events have serious long term effects on the price of coffee as well; prices can take 18 months to 5 years to return to normal levels.

+In 1975, the now named Brazilian "Black Frost" destroyed 40% of Brazil's coffee plants.
+This caused prices to skyrocket to worldwide record highs and several years to return to normal.
+Coffee producing countries are not insulated from other countries' misfortunes affecting their own coffee export prices.
+Foreign disasters like this can be price beneficial to unaffected countries, but are not sustainable and make long term planning difficult for farmers.

+2002 emerging markets

+2011 plant disease

 #### End

 Goal: Give them a clear call to action and propose a new bliss that lures them toward your idea.
 Make it clear how the world will be a better place once your idea is adopted.

+To sum up the true impact of these staggering stats and stories.
+Price spikes come from many different directions and can be difficult to predict.
+Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we believe we can identify early triggers of these types of events.
+We would like to create a natural language processing model that would examine live streams of local social media posts discussing weather and

+Coffee prices change in a predictable manner outside of severe events